-- (d) Where the option is available (with the student's consent), transfer them to an alternative mode of study, for example part-time, distance learning, or to a different course of study. - (e) Exclude the student from some or all of the University facilities or from entry to the whole or part of University premises for a specified or unspecified period subject to regular review. - (f) Suspend the student temporarily from the University for a specified or unspecified period subject to regular review. - (g) Suspend the student temporarily from attending a placement, a field trip, or year abroad for a specified or unspecified period subject to regular review. - (h) Withdraw the student from the University.
-This decision must only be made where it has been concluded that there is no reasonable prospect of the student re-engaging with their studies or wider University life. - 5.12 The outcome of the Panel meeting and associated reasons will be sent to the student no more than 5 working days after the Panel meeting has taken place. - 5.13 If the student does not agree to take a leave of absence or does not proceed with the recommended action, the matter will be referred to the Deputy Vice Chancellor.
+- (f) Suspend the student temporarily from the University for a specified or unspecified period subject to regular review. - (g) Suspend the student temporarily from attending a placement, a field trip, or year abroad for a specified or unspecified period subject to regular review. - (h) Withdraw the student from the University.
+This decision must only be made where it has been concluded that there is no reasonable prospect of the student re-engaging with their studies or wider University life. - 5.12 Following the Panel meeting, the student may provide additional information to attendees within 24 hours of the Panel meeting taking place. - 5.13 The outcome of the Panel meeting and associated reasons will be sent to the student no more than 5 working days after the Panel meeting has taken place. - 5.14 If the student does not agree to take a leave of absence or does not proceed with the recommended action the Panel may reconvene, or the matter may be referred to the Deputy Vice-Chancellor.